spellerberg/quire-rife/content/chapter9.md

 [^51]: Shiffrin, *Echoes from Women of the Alamo,* 216
 [^52]: *San Antonio Light,* March 29, 1887, 87
 [^53]: George Wythe Baylor, *Into the Far, Wild Country: True Tales of the Old Southwest,* (El Paso: Texas Western Press, The University of Texas at El Paso, 1996), 3
-[^54]: Wright, *San Antonio de Bexar,* 88; Evertt, San Antonio, 123; Frank S. Faulkner, Jr., *Historic Photos of San Antonio,* (Nashville and Paducah, KY: Turner Publishing Company, 2007), 2
+[^54]: Wright, *San Antonio de Bexar,* 88; Evertt, *San Antonio,* 123; Frank S. Faulkner, Jr., *Historic Photos of San Antonio,* (Nashville and Paducah, KY: Turner Publishing Company, 2007), 2
-[^55]: Jerry Thompson, Editor, *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861,* (Albuquerque, NM: University of New Mexico Press, 2001), 173
+[^55]: Jerry Thompson, ed., *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861,* (Albuquerque: University of New Mexico Press, 2001), 173
 [^56]: Schoelwer, “The Artist’s Alamo: A Reappraisal of Pictorial Evidence, 1836-1850”, 445
 [^57]: Thompson, *Texas and New Mexico on the Eve of the Civil War,* 175
 [^58]: Thompson, *Texas and New Mexico on the Eve of the Civil War,* 176
 [^59]: Thompson, *Texas and New Mexico on the Eve of the Civil War,* 175
-[^60]: William Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* (1890, repr, (San Antonio, TX: Graphics Arts, 1977), 137; Wright, *San Antonio de Bexar,* 113
+[^60]: William Corner, comp. and ed., *San Antonio De Bexar: A Guide and History,* (1890, repr, (San Antonio: Graphics Arts, 1977), 137; Wright, *San Antonio de Bexar,* 113
 [^61]: De Zavala, *History and Legends of the Alamo,* 44
-[^62]: William Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* (1890, repr, (San Antonio, TX: Graphics Arts, 1977), 161
+[^62]: William Corner, comp. and ed., *San Antonio De Bexar: A Guide and History,* ,161
 [^63]: Faulkner, Jr., *Historic Photos of San Antonio,* 45; De Zavala, *History and Legends of the Alamo,* 44
 [^64]: De Zavala, *History and Legends of the Alamo,* 57
 [^65]: Vinton Lee James, *Frontier and Pioneer Recollections,* (San Antonio: Artes Graficas, 1938), 46; Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* 144
 [^66]: Ramsdell, *San Antonio,* 214; Wright, *San Antonio de Bexar,* 90
 [^67]: Ramsdell, *San Antonio,* 216
 [^68]: Shiffrin, *Echoes from Women of the Alamo,* 216
-[^69]: Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* 163
+[^69]: Corner, comp. and ed., *San Antonio De Bexar: A Guide and History,* 163
 [^70]: Shiffrin, *Echoes from Women of the Alamo,* 116; De Zavala, *The Alamo,* 47
-[^71]: Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* 158; De Zavala, *History and Legends of the Alamo,* 57
+[^71]: Corner, comp. and ed., *San Antonio De Bexar: A Guide and History,* 158; De Zavala, *History and Legends of the Alamo,* 57
-[^72]: Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* 143; Shiffrin, *Echoes from Women of the Alamo,* 219
+[^72]: Corner, comp. and ed., *San Antonio De Bexar: A Guide and History,* 143; Shiffrin, *Echoes from Women of the Alamo,* 219
 [^73]: Faulkner, Jr., *Historic Photos of San Antonio,* 16; Alexander Edwin Sweet, *Alex Sweet’s Texas: The Lighter Side of Lone Star History,* (Austin: University of Texas Press, 1986), 11
 [^74]: Ramsdell, *San Antonio,* 77
 [^75]: Francis R. Pryor, “Tom Rife-an Early Alamo Custodian”, *STIRPES 42, No. 2,* (June 2002), 28; De Zavala, *The Alamo,* 47
 [^76]: Pryor, “Tom Rife-an Early Alamo Custodian,” 28; Bennett, *Historical Sketch and Guide to the Alamo,* 85
-[^77]: Hans Peter Mareus Neilsen Gammel, *The Laws of Texas, 1822-1897 Vol. 9, (1898,* repr, Clark, NJ: Lawbook Exchange, 2004), 126; Bennett, *Historical Sketch and Guide to the Alamo,* 76
+[^77]: Hans Peter Mareus Neilsen Gammel, *The Laws of Texas, 1822-1897 Vol: 9, (1898,* repr, Clark, NJ: Lawbook Exchange, 2004), 126; Bennett, *Historical Sketch and Guide to the Alamo,* 76
 [^78]: City Council Minutes, 1884-6, Book F, p.
-455, City Clerks Office, City of San Antonio, TX; Pryor, “Tom Rife-an Early Alamo Custodian”, 28
+455, City Clerks Office, City of San Antonio; Pryor, “Tom Rife-an Early Alamo Custodian”, 28
 [^79]: City Council Minutes, 1884-6, Book F, p.
 462
 [^80]: City Council Minutes, 1884-6, Book F, p.
 683
 [^81]: *Galveston Daily News,* August 2, 1888
-[^82]: Corner, compiler and editor, *San Antonio De Bexar: A Guide and History,* 8
+[^82]: Corner, comp. and ed., *San Antonio De Bexar: A Guide and History,* 8
 [^83]: Randy Roberts and James S. Olson, *A Line in the Sand: The Alamo in Blood and Memory,* (New York: The Free Press, 2001), 202
 [^84]: *Galveston Daily News,* February 14, 1890; *San Antonio Daily Express,* Aug.
 9, 1889
 [^85]: Ramsdell, *San Antonio,* 20